 Charles Trudeau (also known as Don Carolos Trudeau) was acting mayor of New Orleans and the Surveyor-General of Spanish Louisiana (1780s-1805).

 The British Army captured Philadelphia in the Fall of 1777.
 At that time, Philadelphia was the seat of the Second Continental Congress, which in light of the British advance, was forced to relocate to backwater Pennsylvania.
-Many senior officers and members of congress began to question Washington’s leadership and his management of the war effort.
+Many senior officers and members of Congress began to question Washington’s leadership and his management of the war effort.
 Gates, on the other hand, was seen as a general who could get things done.
-Disaffected officers, headed by Brigadier General Thomas Conway, began a series of letters which criticized Washington behind his back.
+Disaffected officers, headed by Brigadier General Thomas Conway, began a series of letters that criticized Washington behind his back.
 When the matter was made public, Conway resigned, and Gates issued Washington a public apology.

 Kentucky County (also spelled Kentucke) was formed by the Commonwealth of Virginia from the western portions (beyond the Cumberland Mountains) of Fincastle County in 1776.
 The county was abolished in 1780 when it was divided into Fayette, Jefferson, and Lincoln counties.
 These were collectively known as the Kentucky District of Virginia.
 Kentucky was finally admitted to the Union in 1792, it’s fifteenth state.

 Spanish military officer and governor of Spanish-American provinces of Louisiana and Florida.
 In 1779 during the American Revolution and the Anglo-Spanish War, Miró was a part of the forces commanded by Bernardo de Gálvez in campaigns against the British in West Florida.
 Gálvez appointed Miró as acting Governor of Louisiana, which was part of New Spain, in 1782.
-He became proprietary governor in late 1785.
+He became a proprietary governor in late 1785.
 Spain had taken over this territory from France after the latter’s defeat in 1763 by Great Britain in the Seven Years’ War.

 Reorganization of the Continental Army also required an expansion, replacing state militias with professionally trained officers and enlisted men.
 Between 1792-1796, the LUS was composed of four sub-legions, each with its own infantry, cavalry, and artillery.
 The catalyst for this reorganization/expansion was the defeat of General Arthur St. Clair’s defeat on the Ohio frontier in1791 and the need to assert US sovereignty over the Miami Indian territory in northern Ohio and Indiana.